ollelauribostrom/rebus/README.md

 Head back to your favourite code editor and review any conflicts.
 Generally `current` changes will be highlighted in one color and `incoming` changes will be highlighted in a different color. `Accept` the `current` or `incoming` changes.

-Commit changes again as outlined in step #9 and #10 above or by running:
+Commit changes again as outlined in steps #9 and #10 above or by running:

 ```sh
 git add -A